Additional Funding Beyond the Post-9/11 GI Bill

 Veteran Education Benefits After the GI Bill

 Sometimes the Post-9/11 GI Bill is exactly what you need, and other times that benefit simply isn’t enough, or you need to use a different type of program.
-But there is confusion about what’s available above and beyond the GI Bill.
-Which programs can you use as an alternative, or after you have run out of Post 9-11 GI Bill benefits?
+However, there is confusion about what available beyond the GI Bill.

 Montgomery GI Bill for Active Duty